knative/docs/install/Knative-with-Minishift.md

     # Only for Linux
     sudo ip route add $(minishift openshift config view | grep ingressIPNetworkCIDR | sed 's/\r$//' | awk '{print $NF}') via $(minishift ip)
     ```
-> **NOTE:** It will take a few minutes for all the components to be up and running.
-Use CTRL+C to exit watch mode.

 ## Deploying an app